webdriverio/webdriverio/packages/webdriverio/README.md

 > Next-gen browser and mobile automation test framework for Node.js

-This package provides and easy to manage API and a lot of syntactical sugar on top of the WebDriver specification.
+This package provides an easy to manage API and a lot of syntactical sugar on top of the WebDriver specification.
 You can use WebdriverIO as a standalone package or via a testrunner using [`@wdio/cli`](https://webdriver.io/docs/clioptions.html).
 WebdriverIO allows to run tests locally using the WebDriver or Chrome DevTools protocol as well as remote user agents using cloud providers like [Sauce Labs](https://saucelabs.com/).

 ## Installation